 3. Focus on experiences

-Sure you can’t gift events like theater tickets or in-person classes this year, but you can still gift a safe and small experience.
-For the kids, plan a picnic dinner and a movie where you eat on a blanket in the living room.
+Events like theater tickets or in-person classes (done safely) are back on the table this year.
+But even for at-home experiences for the kids, plan a picnic dinner and a movie where you eat on a blanket in the living room.
 For the grandparents, put together a sentimental video with photos, music, and clips from holidays past and plan a virtual watch party.
-Or gift a small at-home $10 wine tasting night with your partner or your pod.
+Or gift a small at-home $10 wine tasting night with your partner or friends.

 To make the event feel even more special, focus on the presentation.
 One year, I was treating my Mom to a Christmas tea, and rather than just telling her the date and time, I designed a printed invitation and attached it to a basket with her favorite tea, homemade scones, and jam.
 Taking the time to add this extra touch helped it to feel like a present, not just a fun activity.

 One year I decided to get my sister a purse that she loved.
 I put it in my spending plan and was prepared to pay full price.
 But bonus: the purse was 30 percent off.
 I happily bought it and then thought about what else I could buy her with the cash I saved.
 It wasn’t until I had spent 15 minutes scrolling through different scarves, gloves, and wallets to add to the order that I realized what I was doing.
 I had set out to buy her a purse I knew she wanted.
 I got lucky and it was on sale, but that lower price won’t make her like it less.
 Just because I had planned to spend a certain amount on it doesn’t mean I had to.

 It may sound obvious, but take advantage of the win when you find a sale.
 Don’t feel the need to spend the entire amount you were planning to—it’s the thought, not the price, that counts.